-The abovementioned events had influenced the Group's activities in 2014.
-Thus 3 companies of the Group (LLC Yuzhnaya - Holding, SC Ptakhohospodarstvo Yuzhnaya Holding of LLC Yuzhnaya Holding, PPB LLC Ptytsecompleks) in Crimea were put into conservation as well as 4 companies (PJSC Ptakhohospodarstvo Chervonyi Prapor, SC Ptakhofabryka Chervonyi Prapor Poultry, PSPC Interbusiness, PJSC Vuhlehirskyi Eksperementalnyi Kombikormovyi Zavod) located in the territory under terrorist's control.
-The Group has lost an ability to control assets of those companies therefore those assets had been impaired and this was recognized as a loss in 3rd quarter of 2014.
-Besides that, markets for products had partially been lost (Crimea totaled up to 5% of Ukrainian consumer market and Donetsk and Lugansk regions amounted to 15%).
+Those events have influenced Group's operations in 2014 and are still influencing the Group in the 2015.
+Three companies of the Group, namely LLC Yuzhnaya - Holding, SC Ptakhohospodarstvo Yuzhnaya Holding of LLC Yuzhnaya Holding, PPB LLC Ptytsecompleks, in a Crimea region have been put into conservation; other four companies, namely PJSC Ptakhohospodarstvo Chervonyi Prapor, SC Ptakhofabryka Chervonyi Prapor Poultry of PJSC Ptakhohospodarstvo Chervoniy Prapor, PSPC Interbusiness and PJSC Vuhlehirskyi Eksperementalnyi Kombikormovyi Zavod, are located in the territory currently controlled by the terrorists.
+The Group has lost an ability to control those companies therefore recognized an impairment loss from the lost assets in the 3rd quarter of 2014.
+Besides that, a portion of the market has been lost (Crimea accounted for 5% of Ukrainian consumer market and Donetsk and Lugansk regions amounted to 15% of the market).

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2014
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2015

-40. Risks related to the Group's operating environment in Ukraine (cont.)
+39. Risks related to the Group's operating environment in Ukraine (cont.)